Utah Deaf History and Culture

 The Establishment of the Utah Athletic Club of the Deaf

 The newly established club needed a gym to practice in before the tournament in Los Angeles, California.
 Jack visited with a hearing acquaintance, John M. Knight, who happened to be the Salt Lake Police Commissioner, and requested permission for the UACD basketball team to practice and play games at the police precinct's basketball gym on State Street and First South.
 The request was met with approval.
-The team practiced in with the Salt Lake City Police Department, the Salt Lake Fire Department, Fort Douglas, and other teams and played games with them (White, 1997).
+The team practiced with the Salt Lake City Police Department, the Salt Lake Fire Department, Fort Douglas, and other teams and played games with them (White, 1997).

 The tournament secretary, Art Kruger, maintained his word and gave UACD $350 from the tournament cash.
 Jack received $200 of the sum, with the remaining $150 going to the UACD treasury.